arkoshealth/oauth2-server-php/README.md

 ####1.
 Database Updates

 Execute the below SQL scripts against the Carepointe MySQL database.

-**Note: This is required for BOTH carepointe-docker and VM installations.**
+**Note: Manually executing oauth_tables.sql is only needed for VM installations.
+Both Docker and VM installations need to have keys.sql manually executed.**

    - `oauth2-server-php/oauth_tables.sql`
    - `keys.sql` *(shared outside of source control for security)*